 MB: (laughs) I can’t talk about contracts

-KR: And what have been your greatest challenges over the years with the show?
+KR: What have been your greatest challenges over the years with the show?

-MB: I would say we have not had many challenges, it may have been a bit difficult at first to get programmers to understand the concept of the show but I would not say challenges.
+MB: I would say we have not had many challenges, it may have been a bit difficult at first to get programmers to understand the show’s concept, but I would not say challenges.

-KR: Is there any truth to the programmers complaining about you talking to much and wanting to hear more music?
+KR: Is there any truth to the programmers complaining about you talking too much and wanting to hear more music?

-MB: Oh we resolved that problem years ago and we found a solution that everybody was comfortable with.
+MB: Oh, we resolved that problem years ago and found a solution that everybody was comfortable with.

 KR: So you’ve taken a break from writing books is that what you would do during your free time

-MB: Yeah I really got away from that and that’s really what I love doing.
-I do have to find a way to get back into the creative aspect.
+MB: Yeah, I really got away from that, and that’s what I love doing.
+I have to find a way to get back into the creative aspect.

-KR: Do you think your show has made an impact on Urban Radio?
+KR: Do you think your show has impacted Urban Radio?

-MB: Definitely, we have talked about many issues over the years that an urban jock could not have picked up the mic and done like we did.
-Issues of great concern to the black community.
+MB: Definitely, we have talked about many issues over the years that a Black Radio DJ could not have picked up the mic and done as we did.
+Issues are of great concern to the black community.
 I’m very proud of what we’ve done.

-KR: Over a year ago, there was a a major shift in NY radio and WBLS was the last urban man standing.
-You were certainly upset that your show was not picked up by the station, I know that you asked listeners to call the station but is it also true that you purchased a full page ad in the New York Times asking people to call in to the station and ask that your show be added?
+KR: Over a year ago, there was a major shift in NY radio, and WBLS was the last Black man standing.
+You were certainly upset that your show was not picked up by the Radio Station, I know that you asked listeners to call the Radio Station, but is it also true that you purchased a full-page ad in the New York Times asking people to call into the Radio Station and ask that your show be added?

-MB: Man, I can’t afford a full page ad in the New York Times.
-Whenever I ask listeners to call a station about the show I always ask them to be respectful and not to holler and scream at the station.
-Yes I did ask listeners to call WBLS.
+MB: Man, I can’t afford a full-page ad in the New York Times.
+Whenever I ask listeners to call a Radio Station about the show, I always ask them to be respectful and not to holler and scream at the Radio Station.
+Yes, I did ask listeners to call WBLS.